awmckinley/config/modules/screen.rec/README.md

-# Screen Recording & GIF Creation
+# Screen Recording and Capture

-Software for capturing screen recordings and creating GIFs.
+Tools for recording screen activity, creating GIFs, and visualizing keystrokes for demonstrations and tutorials.